itpresidents/thesis-2020-info/content/docs/thesis-presentations/bandwidth-considerations.md

 # Bandwidth Considerations

+## Thinking Ahead

+Consider using a wired connection, as your internet speeds are generally faster and more stable via a wired ethernet.

+Ask your family & friends who share your internet bandwidth to not use it when you are presenting.

+Turn off any devices that auto-upload.
+Your upload speeds are important so backing up photos to iCloud should probably wait.

+## Zoom Requirements

 Make sure your computer and internet connection are sufficient for presenting live.
 Luckily, sharing in Zoom is not that bandwidth heavy.

 According to Zoom, sharing video requires a **1.5 Mbps uplink**.